Rojta/rnc-blog-posts/game-crash.md

 1. ## Re-install GTA V.

 1. ## None of these steps worked?
-   Then your next course of action should be to go and ask for support on the [RAGE:MP Discord](https://discord.gg/ragemp) in their `#support` channel.
+   Then your next course of action should be to go and ask for support on the RAGE:MP Discord - discord.gg/ragemp in their `#support` channel.
 Unfortunately, there's only so much we can do to help you.